airyhq/airy/docs/api.md

 [JWT](https://jwt.io/) token.
 To get a valid token you need to use the login endpoint [login](#login).

-The login endpoints returns the following

-- a short lived JWT token you can use for API requests
+The login endpoints returns the  a short lived JWT token you can use for API requests
-- a refresh token you can use to generate a new JWT token if it is no longer valid.
-Only store the refresh token and use it to generate the short lived token.

 ### Login